Innovative Ideas for Sustainable Farming and Economic Growth

 Bhutan “is a place with a carefully designed approach to development, which includes the economy but also respect for the environment, cultural continuity, and social equity,” says Spitzer, a 1982 graduate of the Stanford School of Education’s international development program.

-For Mountain Hazelnuts, the Stanford business school has already proven a valuable resource.
+For Mountain Hazelnuts, the Stanford GSB has already proven a valuable resource.
 Through the school’s Global Management Immersion Experience (GMIX) program, three recent alumni have interned at the company.

 “Having potential partners here, advocates as well as advisors, to help us create something that can be replicable around the world is exciting,” says Finnegan.